In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 There are different types, technologies and products of bioenergy and biofuels, and each has their own factors and variables that impact the final individual set of pros and cons.

-Each energy project and situation (in different countries and cities) should be analysed individually.
+Each energy project and situation (in different countries and cities) will need to be assessed individually.

 Potential Pros Of Bioenergy & Biofuels